sandgv/Peruvian_Financial_System/README.md

 `Type_entities.png`, `share.png`, `Top_10.png`, `assets_structure.png`, `liability_structure.png`

 ## 3. fiter_zones.py
--This script first reads and cleans the Excel files containing Direct Loans and Deposits by Geographic Area for each subsystem, which are not in dataframe format.
+-This script first reads and cleans the Excel files containing Loans and Deposits by Geographic Area for each subsystem, which are not in dataframe format.
 It filters the data to extract regions and total loans and deposits granted to each region.
 This filtering is performed separately for Banks, Financial Companies, CMACs, and CRACs, since each subsystem’s data is stored in separate files with some unique formats.

 -A similar cleaning and filtering process is applied to the Excel file containing the total population by region.